A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Discussion

 \section{Discussion}

-In this work, we have introduced the concept of an RNN decoder relying on the IMC paradigm to perform MVM on passive crossbars of TiO$_x$-based resistive memory devices.
-We developed a simulation framework accounting for the experimentally characterized non-idealities of TiO$_x$-based resistive memory devices and measured their impact on the neural decoder's performance.
+In this section, we discuss our novel hardware approach for implementing \iac{RNN} decoder relying on the \ac{IMC} paradigm to perform \ac{MVM} on passive crossbars of memristors.
+We implemented a simulation based on the \emph{IBM Analog Hardware Acceleration Kit}~\cite{Rasch_2021} that accounts for the experimentally characterized non-idealities of \mbox{TiO$_\textrm{x}$-based} resistive memory devices and measured their impact on our neural decoder's performance.
 By applying computational methods to mitigate key hardware non-idealities, we improved the robustness of the neural decoder.
-In particular, we found that introducing dropconnect during retraining can greatly improve the accuracy of a memristive neural decoder that suffers from stuck-at fault devices.
-Moreover, we have seen that localizing stuck-at fault memory devices in the crossbars and using that knowledge to disable the corresponding connections during numerical training can lead to an accuracy very close ($<1\%$ diminution) to that of the baseline digital neural network.
-Furthermore, our memristive neural decoder shows only a small drop of the pseudo-threshold (from $\num{1.01e-3}$ to $\num {9.23e-4}$) for the distance-three surface code in numerical simulations.
-Therefore, our results supports the effectiveness of specialized training methods in memristive neural decoders for achieving near-optimal performance.
+In particular, we found that using the dropconnect method during re-training can greatly improve the fidelity of \iac{MND} that whose performance is significantly reduced by stuck-at fault devices.
+Moreover, we have seen that localizing stuck-at fault memory devices in the crossbars and using that knowledge to disable the corresponding connections during re-training can lead to a fidelity score comparable to that of the digital baseline (i.e., having a \qty{<1}{\percent} difference).
+Furthermore, the \ac{MND} exhibits only a small drop in the pseudo-threshold for the distance-3 surface code in numerical simulations (see Fig.~\ref{fig:mnd-results}(b)).
+Therefore, we can conclude that our results support the effectiveness of specialized training methods for \acp{MND} to achieve near-optimal performance.

-The main advantage of the memristive neural decoder presented in this work is that, in terms of energy, there are no expensive digital units such as multipliers and adders required to perform MVM.
-On the other hand, whereas hardware implementations of neural networks using ASICs and FPGAs are optimized in comparison to CPU-based approaches, they still suffer from the delays and energy expenditure associated with digital MAC operations.
-Furthermore, even in recently proposed approaches introducing the idea of quantized IMC for quantum error correction~\cite{Wang:2020, Ichikawa:2022}, the implementations still require digital multipliers and adders.